 North Korean leader Kim Jong-un.
 (KCNA-Yonhap)

-Kim’s abrupt decision to call the assembly in January was largely seen as reflecting preparations for new plans in response to a newly elected American president who would be sworn into office around that time.
+The congress, slated for January, appears set to roll out measures in response to a newly elected American president who will be sworn into office around that time.

 By Choi Si-young (firstname.lastname@example.org